inyokaproject/inyoka/docs/installation.rst

 Inyoka supports multiple themes, all of them are listed (among other things) on `GitHub`__.
 Please refer to the specific theme `README` file in order to get installation instructions.
-You will not be able to run Inyoka without installing a theme!

 __ Inyoka_